Mailing Company Reveals Details About Bombing Suspect’s Life

 He came in for his mail about two or three times a week, usually wearing combat boots and military fatigues, business manager Lynda Willoughby said Thursday.

 ``I didn’t know him very well,″ she said. ``He was quiet and always polite, though.″

-McVeigh lived in a trailer park outside Kingman from June through September of 1993.
+McVeigh lived in a trailer park outside Kingman from June through September 1993.
 He was last seen picking up his mail in early April, Willoughby said.
-The month before, he told her that he would be going out of town and made arrangements for friends to get the mail.
+The previous month, he told her that he would be going out of town and made arrangements for friends to get the mail.

-One of those friends bore a striking resemblence to a sketch of John Doe 2, Willoughby said, referring to an unidentified suspect sought in the Oklahoma federal building bombing on April 19.
+One of those friends bore a striking resemblance to a sketch of John Doe 2, Willoughby said, referring to an unidentified suspect sought in the Oklahoma bombing.